On Depression

 What I’ve been doing for example is setting a list of activities to do.
 I’ve a very (very) long bucket list myself, so it is not really about lacking organization but doing something at all.
 The list should be something doable, easy and not critical, most importantly it should be insulated from anything you would have in a normal to-do-list (i.e. do not add stuff related to you work, study or whatever).
 I believe it should be crowded as well but not too much.
 The mere purpose is to keep yourself busy, apparently one of the most naive advice for depression is the one that seems to work.
 The tasks need to be productive, do not add - play a a video game or whatever.
 Do things that next morning you will feel good about the fact you have done them.

-When I get up feeling depressed and awful, I push myself into the list, emulating to myself that only after finishing this item, this pain is going to vanish, and before I even try harder I’d be occupied in getting the first item of the list done.
+When I get up feeling depressed and awful, I push myself into the list, simulating to myself that only after finishing this item, this pain is going to vanish, and before I even try harder I’d be occupied in getting the first item of the list done.
 Once I’m done with it I reproduce with the next item list, and so on.
 By end of the day if I’m not feeling better already for all the things I’d have done, I know for certain that I will feel great the next day and I will have a severe desire to go into the same action list just like the day before.

 The trade-off here is: 1.
 You can develop the routine however of your state, if you feel so good today you do it and if you do not you do it.
 2. It produces something, so even if it does not help healing, at least you are getting things done (I say productive and depressed is better than unproductive and depressed).